mzmine/mzmine_documentation/docs/module_docs/featdet_mass_detection/mass-detection-algorithms.md

 ## **Centroid**

+:material-lightbulb: This mass detector is suitable for already centroided data.

 Centroid algorithm assumes that each signal above a given noise level is a detected ion.
-This mass detector is suitable for already centroided data.

 ## **Factor of the lowest signal**

-Description

-This mass detector is suitable for already centroided data.
-It removes all data points below a spectrums lowest intensity multiplied by a factor.
+:material-lightbulb: This mass detector is suitable for already centroided data.

+It removes all data points below a spectrum's lowest intensity multiplied by a factor.

 ## **Exact mass**

+:material-lightbulb: The exact mass algorithm is highly recommended for profile MS data.

 This mass detector first searches for all local maxima within the spectrum, which then form candidate ions.

-This method calculates the exact mass of a peak using the **FWHM** (full width at half maximum) concept and linear equation (*y = mx + b*).
+This method calculates the exact mass of a peak using the **FWHM** (full width at half maximum) concept and linear equation ($y = mx + b$).
 FWHM is the difference between the two values of the independent variable at which the dependent variable equals half of its maximum value.

 First, the method locates the data points located nearest to the peak center at half of the maximum intensity (P1, P2, P3, P4).
 With these four points it calculates two points (cP1, cP2) that define the width of the peak.
 The exact mass is then obtained as the center of the width.